PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 Below are the objectives of the PM Dhan Dhanya Krishi Yojana:

-1. Increasing Agricultural Production: Encouraging better farm management practices and scientific solutions.
+1. Increasing Agricultural Production: Encouraging better farm management practices as well as scientific solutions.

-2. Cotton and Sustainable Farming Systems: Promoting climate-resilient crops to reduce dependence on water-dependent crops.
+2. Cotton and Sustainable Farming Systems: Further promoting climate-resilient crops to reduce dependence on water-dependent crops.

 3. Developing Post-Harvest Infrastructure: Provide storage and processing levels at the Panchayat and Block levels.